 A - If you use Windows 2000 or before, make sure font antialiasing is turned on.
 You find the switch on the effects tab in the display properties.

-Q - How can I import AAF files that contain more than one horoscope?
+Q - How can I import or export AAF or Quick*Chart files that contain more than one horoscope?

 A - The analysis module offers this possibility: that's where you can work with groups of charts.
-When you click on "Select Group", a dialog appears featuring a button "Import".
-Choose the AAF file you want to import.
-What Watch will create a new AAF file for each horoscope that you can then use as any other chart.
-If there happen to be problems, please send the trouble-making AAF file to email@example.com.
+When you click on "Select Group", a dialog appears featuring the buttons "Import" and "Export".
+Choose the AAF or QCK files you want to work on.
+When importing, What Watch will create a new AAF file for each horoscope that you can then use as any other chart.
+If there happen to be problems, please send the trouble-making file to firstname.lastname@example.org.

 Q - When searching my charts, there are no, or incomplete results.
 What's wrong?

 A - Only charts that have complete planetary and house positions stored in their AAF file can be searched and analyzed.
 Charts saved prior to What Watch version 1.6 do not contain all necessary information.
 Unfortunately, due to a bug, even charts saved with What Watch 1.5 are not fully compliant.
 The workaround is to open the charts in What Watch and save them again.